ava76er27/AshitaProfiles/README.md

 I've Coded more and am going change this XML more since I learned alot more about Ashitacast.
 Alot of my XML use /exec command and the script folder with txt's files to use. /exec files are the same as using In-Game Macro without the limit of six spaces.

+smn.txt thf.txt dnc.txt go in Ashita folder - Script folder and are called by the XML.
+I unload all the Addons and load the addaons by Job.
+Such as PetInfo addon which needs to installed in the Ashita Folder in the Addons Folder to work.
+All addons can be installed via Ashita by the addons button.
+This are what I use from the basic setup of Ashita.